andreaporotti/wp-install-powershell/README.md

 ```

 ## Changelog
+### [1.3.0] - 2020-04-09
+**Changed**
+- Moved the extra-php setting from the script to the YML configuration file.
+The code can now be added in a easier way and the output will be multiline.

 ### [1.2.2] - 2020-01-14
 **Changed**
 - Modified random string generation function to have only lower case letters in table prefix.